ole1986/wp-ispconfig3/readme.txt

 The WP ISPConfig 3 plugin allows you to frontend/customer registration forms to create clients, websites, shell users directly into the [ISPConfig](http://www.ispconfig.org) Control Panel by using its REST API.

-**General Features**
+**ISPCONFIG Features**

 * shipped with two default registration form for websites (ispconfig_register_client / ispconfig_register_free)
 * use the shortcode "[ispconfig class=IspconfigRegisterClient]" and "[ispconfig class=IspconfigRegisterFree]" to display the forms at any place
+* display domains and databases filtered by user
 * build your own forms (incl. shortcodde) in less than 5 minutes (Check out the Installation section for more details)

-**Check out the Installation tab for more details on how to build your own extension**
+Check out the Installation tab for more details on how to build your own extension

-**WooCommerce Features**
+**WooCommerce Invoice Features**

-* extend the shopping cart with "Webspace" products allowing customer to order domain or webspace packages
+* "Webspace" products to order domains or webspace packages
-* create offers and invoices as PDF directly from an order.
+* submit recurring invoices to the customer
+* manage recurring invoices from a single order (incl PDF generation)
+* receive payment reminders to your personal address
+* notifiy customer about outstanding payments (recurring reminder)
+* manage recurring reminders (first reminder / interval / counter)
-* fully customize your PDF invoice (incl. company logo, footer, text, address lines, ...)
+* customize the PDF invoice (incl. company logo, footer, text, address lines, ...)
-* automate recurring invoice submission for customers
-* view all invoices from the WP ISPconfig invoice module

-*And alot more more*

 == Installation ==